 Use the size of your booth to determine the number of people needed to staff it.
 For example, a 10’×10’ booth should have no more than 2 or 3 staff.
 4 people should be sufficient for larger 10’×20’ booths, and for booths that are 20’×20’ or larger, 5 to 6 people would be optimal.

 You should also consider the location of the exhibition and your industry when determining staffing requirements.

 Make your trade show booth somewhere people want to be.
 Bring your own speakers, set up your phone and play music if you have to.
 Hire an entertainer if you think you need a professional touch.

 Consider the trade show attendees, what they want and what they like.

-People love contests.
-Contests give visitors the chance to win an amazing prize.
-They also give you the opportunity to talk to potential customers and attract a larger audience that might not have come to your booth otherwise.
+People love contests!
+Contests give visitors the chance to win an amazing prize, while creating an opportunity for you to talk to potential customers and attract a larger audience that might not have come to your booth otherwise.

 Make your booth stand out by organizing live presentations or bringing in a special guest.
 Promote the show or guest using event communication tools and try to get it mentioned in the trade show schedule or ask the organizer to announce it during one of the conferences.
 This will encourage attendees to visit your booth.
-The more visibility, the better.
+The more visibility you get, the better.

 Event attendees will be more engaged if they are active participants rather than passive observers!
 Interactive product demonstrations and other activities such as surveys and quizzes, games and trivia, and virtual reality are a great way to draw visitors to your booth.
 As an added bonus, surveys and quizzes can help you collect information about your prospects to help you make more informed business decisions.

 totm exposition: distinctive vendor booths for trade show success!